 Business Objective

-This document aims to describethe functionality required for customer correspondences/notifications, business and system processes that trigger them based on NTTA’s Business Rules and associated functionality provided by T-BOS.
+This document describesthe functionality required for customer correspondences/notifications, business and system processes that trigger them based on NTTA’s Business Rules and associated functionality provided by T-BOS.

 Scope

 The purpose of this document is to defineand explain general customer correspondence and notification functionalityprovided by T-BOS.